 2022-2023 Academic Excellence Scholarship

-Academic Excellence Scholarship awarding for the Fall 2021 class has concluded.
+Academic Excellence Scholarship priority deadlines have passed and the awarding for freshman entering in fall 2022 has concluded.
 The profile of the incoming freshman class varies from year to year.
-In the Fall 2021 class, the average Academic Excellence Scholarship awardee had an average total score of 1265 on the SAT (Evidence-Based Reading and Writing + Math) or an ACT Composite of 26, with a class rank in the top 10 percent and an unweighted GPA of 3.73.
+In the Fall 2022 class, based on the criteria used for the Academic Excellence Scholarship, the average awardee had a score of 1287 on the SAT (Evidence-Based Reading and Writing + Math) or an ACT Composite of 27, with a class rank in the top 11 percent and an unweighted core GPA of 3.72.
 (The unweighted GPA is calculated by the University of Houston using English, math, science, and social studies grades.)

 *Supporting information includes application fee, self-reporting transcript information, test scores (if applicable).
 If applying without test scores, supporting information also includes your essay and resume.